 Crock Pot Candy is incredibly easy to make in your slow cooker.
-These delicious chocolate peanut clusters are perfect for serving at Christmas gatherings, Valentine's Day, or making homemade gifts.
+These delicious chocolate peanut clusters are perfect for serving at Halloween, Christmas gatherings, Valentine's Day, or making homemade gifts.

 Creamy chocolate and crunchy peanuts topped with festive sprinkles make a crave-worthy dessert or gift.
-They look wonderful on a holiday cookie platter, at a cookie exchange, or in a tin for family, neighbors, or co-workers.
+They look wonderful on my holiday cookie platter, at a cookie exchange, or in a tin for family, neighbors, or co-workers.

 If you're a fan of chocolate and peanuts, try these irresistible Chocolate Peanut Butter Ritz Cracker Cookies!